She who walked in circles

 She hadn't changed because the world demanded it.

-She had changed because she finally had time to catch up with the woman she had long suspected she could be.
+She had changed because she finally had time to catch up with the woman she had long sensed she could be.

-The day she stopped going in circles, and started walking in her own direction – even if the steps were small – was the day her life became bigger than her story.
+The day she stopped walking in circles, and started walking in her own direction – even if the steps were small – was the day her life became bigger than her story.

 It came quietly.

-Not as an ending – but as the beginning of the next chapter.
+Not as a conclusion – but as the beginning of the next chapter.

-When she went to bed that night, she thought:
+When she lay down that evening, she thought:

 "If someone asks who I was yesterday – let me answer with who I am today."

-And somewhere inside her, deep where no symbol ever needed to be explained, her inner voices answered as one:
+And somewhere within her, deep where no symbol ever needed explanation, her inner voices responded as one: